GoldLeader2001/ServiceCaller/README.md

 # OVERVIEW

 A web app that users can use to call local or popular businesses.
-This was built using a Java Spring Backend to act as an API that handled all of the necessary logic excluding the authentication.
+This was built using a Java Spring Backend to act as an API that handled all of the connections to the call service and to the MongoDB database.
 The frontend is a React app built from the ground up using Material-UI v5 as the primary decorator.
 The actual calling is done using Twilio's API to create a call between the user's phone and the services phone.
+The backend is deployed using GCP's Cloud Run service, the frontend is being hosted by Firebase, and I am using MongoDB Atlas for my cloud database.

 # HOW TO (User Side)